Welcome to the Gower Festival

 SA4 3PU

-Born in the Czech Republic and trained in Germany, Robert Bily was first prize-winner at the 2024 Vendome piano competition in New York.
-He was described by Vendome’s Artistic Director as ‘one of our strongest winners ever’.
+Born in the Czech Republic and trained in Germany, Robert Bily was first prize-winner at the 2024 Vendome piano competition in New York, described by the Vendome’s artistic director as ‘one of our strongest winners ever’.
+For his debut in Gower Robert plays masterpieces by Beethoven (his Op.
+110 Sonata), Prokoviev and Chopin.
+Chopin’s famous ‘Funeral March’ Sonata is followed by his second Scherzo, by turns brilliant and lyrical.
+A memorable conclusion to the 2025 Festival.

 Visit artists website